hcavarsan/pipedash/README.md

 When triggering or re-running a workflow, the app fetches available parameters directly from the provider plugin (workflow inputs for GitHub Actions, build parameters for Jenkins, etc.) and displays them in a form.

-API tokens are stored in the system keyring (Keychain on macOS, Credential Manager on Windows, Secret Service on Linux).
-Pipeline data is cached locally in SQLite.
+**Privacy First**

+Everything runs locally on the machine.
+The app only connects to configured CI/CD providers – no analytics, telemetry, or third-party services.
+Pipeline data is stored in a local SQLite database and API tokens are encrypted in the system keyring.

 ## Installation